HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/ACTIONDBCOPY_FLAG_xxx.md

 ```
 #include <queryods.h>
 ```

+**Symbolic Values :**

+	ACTIONDBCOPY_FLAG_MOVE	  -  Remove document from original database.

 **Description :**

 Option flags that may be specified in the dwFlags field of the CDACTIONDBCOPY record.

 **See Also :**
 [CDACTIONDBCOPY](/domino-c-api-docs/reference/Data/CDACTIONDBCOPY)